 At ASU, Zach Miller earned first-team All-America honors in 2006 after catching 50 passes for 484 yards and four touchdowns.
 Over three seasons, ASU’s all-time receptions leader at the position caught more passes (144) than any other tight end in the country while his yardage (1,512) was second nationally during that span.

 Under Osborne’s supervision, Oregon’s special teams play during his first tour of duty was arguably the best in the Pac-10, if not the country.
 The Ducks ranked either first or second in the Pac-10 in kickoff coverage each of his six seasons, among the top three in kickoff returns five of six years and among the top three in net punting on four occasions.
 Before departing Eugene in 2000, Oregon led the league in kickoff coverage (17.04 avg.), kickoff returns (22.5 avg.) and net punting (37.7 avg.).

 From a statistical standpoint, Osborne also coached Oregon’s top three tight ends of all time (Josh Wilcox - 103 receptions, Blake Spence - 92 catches, and Dickson).
 During his first six years, the Ducks’ tight ends annually averaged close to 50 catches for 700 yards and seven touchdowns.
 Wilcox, Spence, Jed Weaver and Justin Peelle each received all-conference and All-America attention in addition to spending time on NFL rosters.

-Prior to joining the Oregon staff, the Washington native coached running backs and tight ends at Boise State for two seasons (1993-94) and coached at Portland State from 1986-92.
+Prior to joining the Oregon staff, Osborne coached running backs and tight ends at Boise State for two seasons (1993-94) and coached at Portland State from 1986-92.